satansdeer/satansdeer.github.com/_posts/2018-03-15-react_lifecycle_methods.markdown

 Use this method to clean up after your component.
 Remove all timers or listeners created during the lifetime of your component to prevent memory leaks.

+## The Course

+I'm going to release the whole course about modern react.
+It will be completely free, subscribe to mailing list to not miss the day when it will be out 😀.

 <!-- Begin MailChimp Signup Form -->
 <style type="text/css">
 	#mc_embed_signup{background:#fff; clear:left}